Project: Trespass Creek

 *Note - project work is subject to change.
 Our tasks may become easier or more challenging.
 Your flexibility in the field is appreciated as we adapt to changing conditions.

 MWA will provide all food and cooking equipment.
 First meal provided will be breakfast and lunch fixings on Friday.
 No dinner provided Thursday night, so please arrive having already made plans.
 The last meal provided will be lunch fixings on Sunday.

 Volunteers are expected to help with food preparation and clean up on a rotating basis, but your crew leader will handle primary kitchen responsibilities.
-We will be getting drinking water from the campground and will have several cubies on hand to minimize trips back and forth to the spigot.
+Since there is not potable water available at camp, please help by bringing enough drinking water to last you for the weekend.

 - Volunteer Guide (including what to pack, FAQS and more)